Manage your sitemaps with a sitemap index file

 sitemapindex The root tag of the XML tree.
 It contains all the other tags.

 sitemap The parent tag for each sitemap listed in the file.
-It's the first and only direct child tag of the sitemapindex tag.
+It's the only direct child of the sitemapindex tag.

 loc The location (URL) of the sitemap.
-It's the first and only the child of the sitemap tag.
+It's a child of the sitemap tag.
 A sitemap index file may have up to 50,000 loc tags.

 Additionally, the following optional tags may help Google schedule your sitemaps for crawling: